Professor Mike Kelly

 Senior Visiting Fellow, Department of Public Health and Primary Care, University of Cambridge

 Professor Mike Kelly is a Senior Visiting Fellow at the Department of Public Health and Primary Care, University of Cambridge.
-He was previously the Director of the Centre of Public Health Excellence at NICE where he led on the development of public health guidance.
+He was previously the Director of the Centre of Public Health Excellence at NICE where he led the development of public health guidance.
 He is a public health practitioner, researcher and academic.

 He originally graduated in Social Science from the University of York, holds a Masters degree in Sociology from the University of Leicester, and undertook his PhD in the Department of Psychiatry in the University of Dundee.
-Before joining NICE he was Director of Evidence and Guidance at the Health Development Agency.
+Before joining NICE, he was Director of Evidence and Guidance at the Health Development Agency.
 Professor Kelly has previously held academic posts at the Universities of Leicester, Dundee, Glasgow, Greenwich and Abertay.
-He is Honorary Senior Visiting Fellow in the General Practice and Primary Care Research Unit, Institute of Public Health, University of Cambridge, Honorary Professor in the Department of Public Health and Policy at the London School of Hygiene and Tropical Medicine, Honorary Professor in Community Based Medicine, in the Faculty of Medical and Human Sciences, the University of Manchester, Visiting Professor in the School of Health and Related Research, University of Sheffield, Honorary Professor of Public Health, University of Salfordand Honorary Visiting Professor in the Department of Public Health, Primary Care and Food Policy in the School of Community and Health Sciences, City University, London.
-He is a Fellow of the Faculty of Public Health and an Honorary Fellow of the Royal College of Physicians.
+He is Honorary Senior Visiting Fellow in the General Practice and Primary Care Research Unit, University of Cambridge, Honorary Professor in Population Health, Health Services Research and Primary Care in the School of Dentistry, University of Manchester, and Honorary Professor Glasgow Caledonian University.
+He is a Fellow of the Faculty of Public Health, an Honorary Fellow of the Royal College of Physicians and Fellow of the Royal College of Physicians of Edinburgh.

 • 8 February 2017, 5:30pm